antoinewaugh/aunit/README.md

 # Asserter Event

-The com.aunit.Asserter event allows users to perform assertsions within their *Test Event* files.
+The com.aunit.Asserter event allows users to perform assertsions within their *TestEvent* files.

 **NB:** Asserts must be made within a test action.

-To use the asserter, simply import the *.bnd file to your SoftwareAG Studio, define it as a member of your test event and from there, the Asserter can be used without initialisation.
+To use the asserter, simply import the *.bnd file to your SoftwareAG Studio, define it as a member of your *TestEvent* and from there, the Asserter can be used without initialisation.

 ```
 //@Depends UnitTest